DIRECTOR OF REGIONAL DEVELOPMENT AND EXECUTIVE OFFICER

-Rick has a strong employment history in vocational education and training, formerly employed by the Department of Industry (Training Services NSW).
-Training Services NSW is responsible for the implementation of funded programs, including Smart and Skilled, apprenticeships and traineeships and adult and community education in NSW.
+Rick has a strong employment history in vocational education and training, formerly employed by the NSW Government in the Department of Industry (Training Services NSW).
 Prior to this, Rick worked for an Australian Apprenticeship Centre in Adelaide and Sydney.

 REGIONAL DEVELOPMENT CO-ORDINATOR